zzhangjii/learning-library/ApplicationIntegration-labguide.md

         in the upper-left corner to indicate that you have created a valid connection.

-12. Note the message in the upper-right that your connection has been *100%* defined.
+12. Note the blue icon in the upper-right indicates that your connection has been *100%* defined.

 13. Click the *Save* button in the upper-right to save your new connection.

-14. Click the *Close* button in the upper-right to return to the Connections page.
+14. Click the *Close* button in the upper-right to return to the *Connections* page.
+Notice that your new connection appears in the *Connections* list.

 ## Create an ATP Connection